 4. The application must be submitted in writing at least six months in advance of the date on which the Leave is to begin.

-5. Applicants may be required to attend an interview at the College of Anaesthetists to discuss their research project
+5. Applicants may be required to attend an interview at the College of Anaesthesiologists to discuss their research project

 Trainees may for a variety of reasons such as maternity, illness or personal, seek to take leave during their training programme.
 Trainees should give the CAI as much advance notice of such leave as possible, although the CAI of course recognises that this may not always be possible.